dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 For inductive datatypes, the compiler uses one more notion of types, namely the _used type parameters_.
-This refers to those type parameters that play a role in the creation of a value of the datatype's "root constructor", explained below.
+This refers to those type parameters that play a role in the creation of a value of the datatype's "grounding constructor", explained below.
-TODO: These "used type parameters" were needed long ago, but things have changed in the language; can they now be removed?

 Auto-init types
 ---------------